 Disposable saliva test that is based on biochemical functionality

-The saliva’s alcohol content in relation to the blood alcohol content is 1:1
+The saliva’s alcohol content follows blood alcohol content very closely

 The test strip’s limit is an alcohol content of 0,2 ‰ (promilles)